 $1.25 per $1,000 of capital (only applicable to corporations with $201,000 of capital or more).

 0.25% of the greater of net worth or real and tangible property in Tennessee.
-Minimum tax is $100.
+The minimum tax is $100.

 Corps, PCs, LLCs, PLLCs and LLPs-domestic and foreign: 0.75% of gross receipts over $1,130,000.
 0.375% for wholesalers and retailers.
 0.331% for $20 Million or less in annual revenue and filing using the E-Z computation.